aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/_index.md

 |**<<foreach [item in items]>><<backColor [item.
 REF getColor  \* MERGEFORMAT Color]>><<[item.
 REF getName  \* MERGEFORMAT Name]>>**|**<<[item.
 REF getDescription Description]>><</backColor>><</foreach>>**|
 | :- | :- |

-` `REF note **Note –** Start and end backColor tags can be located either in paragraphs of a single story (or table cell) or in rows of a single document table in the same way as foreach tags.
+**Note –** Start and end backColor tags can be located either in paragraphs of a single story (or table cell) or in rows of a single document table in the same way as foreach tags.